thlautenschlaeger/twitter-text-sentiment/README.md

-# twitter-text-segmentation
+# twitter-text-sentiment
+Bot that learns text sentiment analysis to positive and negative tweets with implied neutral ratings.
-Bot that learns text segmentation by training set and evualuates on live tweets.
+The bot gets trained with a training set and evaluates on live tweets.